choj/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-Xargs allows passing arbitrary numbers of arguments to commands.
-Invoking xargs will issue a single command for each argument, so it can be useful for mass deleting of files returned by the find command.
+`xargs` allows passing arbitrary numbers of arguments to commands.
+Invoking `xargs` will issue a single command for each argument, so one could use it to delete files returned by `find`.